ocharles/blog/posts/2013-12-04-24-days-of-hackage-extensible-effects.md

 > I must stress that thinking of extensible-effects effects as just another
 > implementation of MTL is not productive.
 Not all effects can be decomposed
 > into State, Reader, etc. layers.
-Manly, effects should not be decomposed into
+Manly [sic], effects should not be decomposed
-> layers.
+> into layers.

 It's entirely possible my post has missed the point, so I look forward to being told just how wrong I am!
 The code for today's post is on